 How to Care for Your Septic System

 Generally speaking, there are four main ways to maintain your septic to avoid catastrophic consequences properly.
-Routine septic tank maintenance is essential to get the most out of your tank.
+Routine tank maintenance is essential to get the most out of your tank.

 Frequent Septic Pumping

 On average, each household operating on a tank should have septic cleaning services, including septic tank inspections every three years.
 Residential tanks have a design you should have pumped every three to five years, depending on its usage.

 The major influences on the frequency of your pumping service include: